 here.
 In the following descriptions,

-A plugin that is built in to the server is known by the server
+A built-in plugin is known by the server automatically.

-automatically.
-Normally, the server enables the plugin at
+Normally, the server enables the plugin at startup; some

-startup, although this can be changed with the
+built-in plugins permit this to be changed with the

 Plugins registered in the